moritz-muecke/rock-paper-scissors/README.md

 Per default the players are named Luke and Leia and they are playing 100 rounds against each other without detailed logging.
 You are able to customize those parameters by passing those four arguments to the application:
 - arg1: Number of rounds (Limited to 10000)
-- arg2: Name of the first player
+- arg2: Name of the first player (Limited to 20 characters to keep the stdout clean)
-- arg3: Name of the second player
+- arg3: Name of the second player (Limited to 20 characters to keep the stdout clean)
 - arg4: Boolean flag (`true`/`false`) for detailed game logging.
 Every string which does not match `true` will be parsed as `false`
     - Be careful with this argument.
 Since a lot of additional logs are written to stdout it costs a lot of performance